Myortv/pm/README.md

 # Installation

-To get started, slope this repository in a directory you are comfortable with (for me it's ~/sources).
+To get started, clone this repository in a directory you are comfortable with (for me it's ~/sources).

 ```
 git clone https://github.com/Myortv/pm.git